Makrufkasr/Data-Analytics-Portfolio/README.md

 Skill Set : Data Cleaning, Statistic, Exploratory Data Analysis, Data Visualization
 ![image](https://user-images.githubusercontent.com/109516688/217702801-5bebfaa4-6b26-4480-8737-90994cd43809.png)

-<h4>Overview</h4>
-Ken Jee is someone who is passionate about data science and sports analytics.
-He has been working in the data science field doing sports analytics for the last 5 years.
-He decided to start making YouTube videos to share his experiences and help others get into the fields of data science and sports analytics.
-His goal is to provide insight into the data science community, career advice, and sports-related analysis.
-This project aims to help Ken Jee get more revenue from his channel.
-<h4>Methodology</h4>

-1. Understanding YouTube metrics and algorithm
-2. Cleaning dataset using spreadsheet and Python
-3. EDA by make a channel dashboard using Tableau
-4. Main problem definition and decide objective
-5. Analysis the content by data and the quality
-6. Giving recommendation and further analysis suggestion for Ken Jee’s channel

-<h4>Result</h4>

-1. Out of 15 video categories, we recommend to focus on Personal Experience, Trend, Job, Tips, Opinion, Collaboration, Tutorial, Series Collaboration
-2. Recommended word to use in Video title are 'Data Science', words related to content for beginner and curious-make words.
-3. It's best to upload 3-4 videos in a month, on Friday or Saturday
-4. The recommended video length is 8-10 minutes as videos with this group of duration generate maximum revenue
-5. Further analysis can include engagement rate

 | Link Power BI	|               Title              	|
 |:----:	|:--------------------------------:	|